 Another treatment used for urinary incontinence are pessaries.
 A pessary is a device that is inserted into the vagina to act as a support for the urethra, and thus, prevent leakage.
 The patient can choose between a custom-made pessary or the pessaries that are available over the counter.

 Most of the time, if childbirth has caused a woman to develop urinary incontinence it will resolve by itself as soon as the muscles have healed.
-At ROC, we pride ourselves on our personalized integrative care to help with the management of urinary incontinence.
+At ROC, we pride ourselves on our personalised integrative care to help with the management of urinary incontinence.

 For overall health after a vaginal birth, we advise you to consult with your doctor to receive the best care and education to maintain pelvic floor function.
 In addition to maintaining a healthy weight there are many options to help a woman’s body return to a pre-pregnancy health.